projectfluent/fluent-rs/fluent-fallback/README.md

 Get Involved
 ------------

-`fluent-rs` is open-source, licensed under the Apache License, Version 2.0.
+`fluent-rs` is open-source, licensed under both the Apache 2.0 and MIT licenses.
 We encourage everyone to take a look at our code and we'll listen to your feedback.